Clinical question

 Gastrointestinal effects

-A meta-analysis3 of two studies4,6 exploring protein supplements versus no protein supplements reported that there is little difference in adverse gastrointestinal events with protein supplementation, but the certainty is very low (RR 0.70, 95% CI 0.06 to 7.96, p = 0.77).
+A meta-analysis (Langer, Wan et al. 2024) of two studies (Botella-Carretero, Iglesias et al. 2008, Anbar, Beloosesky et al. 2014) exploring protein supplements versus no protein supplements reported that there is little difference in adverse gastrointestinal events with protein supplementation, but the certainty is very low (RR 0.70, 95% CI 0.06 to 7.96, p = 0.77).

 4. Overall certainty of evidence: What is the overall certainty of the evidence of effects?